preciousonanuga/TravelPlanner/README.md

 🌍 TravelPadi – Your Smart Travel Planner
+Explore destinations, flights, and hotels — all in one place.

-TravelPadi is a responsive, user-friendly travel planning web application that helps users discover destinations, explore attractions, find accommodations, and build personalized itineraries — all in one place.
+TravelPadi is a simple responsive, user-friendly travel planning web application that helps users discover destinations, explore attractions, find accommodations, and build personalized itineraries — all in one place.

-Powered by live travel data from public APIs, TravelPadi empowers travelers to plan, save, edit, and manage their trips effortlessly.
+Powered by live travel data from Amadeus public API, TravelPadi empowers travelers to plan, save, edit, and manage their trips effortlessly.

 🚀 Features